-Original URL: http://www.theregister.co.uk/about/company/privacy/
+Original URL: https://www.theregister.co.uk/about/company/privacy/

 What we do with your data

-The Register is owned and operated by Situation Publishing Limited
+The Register ("The Register", "our", "we") is owned and operated by Situation Publishing Limited.

 Situation Publishing Limited